Karen Kingsbury

 Kingsbury also does public speaking, and through national events she reaches more than 100,000 people each year.

-Personal life
+Early life

 Karen Kingsbury is the oldest of five children born to Ted and Anne Kingsbury.
 Her family moved around a lot because of her father's job with IBM; ultimately the family would finally settle down in the San Fernando Valley (relocating from Michigan) when Karen was ten.

+She graduated with a degree in journalism from California State University Northridge in 1986.